StuntsPT/pyRona/docs/usage.md

 * Other options (**all optional**)
     - *pyRona* allows for setting some further miscellaneous options:
-        - `-no-plots`: Do not draw the individual regression plots.
-This is the default, and you should set it to "0" or "False" to draw the individual plots
+        - `draw-ind-plots`: Passing this options with a path to a directory will cause *pyRona* to draw each individual "covar-marker" plot.
+If it is omitted, no individual plots are drawn.
         - `-no-weighted-means`: Set this option to "1" or "True" if you wish to use *means* instead of *weighted means* for the RONA calculation